crazycapivara/deckgl/README.md

 Development
 -----------

-The JavaScript library of deckgl uses [webpack](https://webpack.js.org/) as module bundler.
+The JavaScript library of r-deckgl uses [webpack](https://webpack.js.org/) as module bundler.
 Therefore, you need [node.js](https://nodejs.org) to build the module.
 All JavaScript code is located in the `javascript/src` folder and test components go to `javascript/src/test-components`.

 Build the library from inside the `javascript` folder with: